8th Annual Korean Studies Writing Prize Awarded

-Sungmoon Lim (BA '18 Urban Studies) has been awarded the 7th annual Korea Program Prize for Writing in Korean Studies, for her paper "Urban Design in the Age of Globalization: An Analysis of the Global Reception of Seoul’s Cheonggyecheon Stream Restoration Project."
+Taehwa Hong (BA '21 International Relations) has been awarded the 8th annual Korea Program Prize for Writing in Korean Studies, for his paper "North Korea in the Soviet-Albanian Dispute."

 Sponsored by the Korea Program and the Center for East Asian Studies, the writing prize recognizes and rewards outstanding examples of writing by Stanford students in an essay, term paper or thesis produced during the current academic year in any discipline within the area of Korean studies, broadly defined.
 The competition is open to both undergraduate and graduate students.